credentials/silvia/README.md

 ```
 $ cd silvia/src/bin/verifier
 $ ./silvia_verifier -I irma_configuration/MijnOverheid/Issues/ageLower/description.xml -V irma_configuration/MijnOverheid/Verifies/ageLowerAll/description.xml -k ipk.xml
 ```

-where ```ipk.xml``` is the public key of the issuer that we generated in Step 5.1, ```irma_configuration/MijnOverheid/Issues/ageLower/description.xml``` contains the attributes of the credential we issued in Step 5.2 and ```irma_configuration/MijnOverheid/Verifies/ageLowerAll/description.xml``` is the policy that requires all the attributes from the credential revealed.
+where ```ipk.xml``` is the public key of the issuer that we generated in Step 5.1, ```irma_configuration/MijnOverheid/Issues/ageLower/description.xml``` contains the attributes of the credential we issued in Step 5.2, and ```irma_configuration/MijnOverheid/Verifies/ageLowerAll/description.xml``` is the policy that requires all the attributes from the credential revealed.

 ####5.4 Managing the IRMA card

-Using ```silvia_manager```, the cardholder can check the last operations performed by the card, reading the credentials stored in IRMA and their attributes, deleting credentials and updating the PINs:
+Using ```silvia_manager```, the cardholder can check the last operations performed by the card, reading the credentials stored in IRMA and their attributes, deleting credentials and changing her PINs:

 ```
 $ ./silvia_manager